There are a number of sectors that are well represented locally; details of some are given below.

 There is a wide range of voluntary opportunities in the county.
 From running a charity shop to encouraging more people to visit a museum, there could well be an opportunity for you to undertake full-time or part-time voluntary work if you wish to stay near Oxford and are financially able to do so.
 Oxfordshire Community and Voluntary Action, produces a directory of voluntary organisations and opportunities.
 You can also research opportunities using websites such as Do-it.org and Volunteering.
 Oxford Hub, is the focal point for charitable activity at Oxford University.
 Through events, website and office, the Oxford Hub connects students with causes, and makes it easy for you to get involved.

-A quick walk around the centre of Oxford should reveal a number of recruitment agencies advertising temporary work and among them is the university’s Temporary Staffing Service.
+A quick walk around the centre of Oxford should reveal a number of recruitment agencies advertising temporary work and among them is the University’s Temporary Staffing Service.
 You can sign up to these to get short-term assignments.
 Before using this approach, it may be necessary for you to get your IT, typing or other administrative skills up to scratch, so be realistic about what you have to offer, and tailor your CV for particular roles.
 Register with several agencies and keep in touch with them rather than rely on them to always contact you.
 Make sure that you respond quickly to any contact from them.

 There are a number of local organisations that can help you if you are thinking about setting up your own business.
 Oxfordshire Business Enterprises Ltd. provides a free and confidential counselling service, which can start as soon as you have formulated your business idea.
-For further ideas see our webpage on Entrepreneurship.